FOLLOW CALIFORNIA COVID-19 CLOSURE INFO AT https://covid19.ca.gov/

-Visit Big Bear is closely monitoring the situation of COVID-19 and the spread of the disease in California and across the country.
+Visit Big Bear continues to closely monitor the COVID-19 crisis and the spread of the disease in California and across the country.
 As we keep up with changes to State restrictions, we are also working hard to provide the most updated information from the City of Big Bear Lake, the County of San Bernardino, the State of California, and the CDC.
 Stay up to date and be sure to sign up for City Manager Frank Rush's daily newsletters!
 Rush shares local news and addresses common concerns among those in the Valley.

 Support Local Restaurants